siddhantkhandelwal/Python-Scripts/Readme.md

     - Add an option to snooze the alarm.
     - Create logs specific to the script.
 Will help in keeping track of alarms independent of the cron-tab.
   - GUI Version
+    - Add options to add alarms, create different frames for different tasks.
+    - Improve the look of the app.

 *Please open an issue if you find any bugs in any of the scripts.*